 |What you need...||What you will be provided with...|

-Cutting Edge is a great way for young people to have a go and get in the sport for the first time.
+Cutting Edge is the BWSW progression pathway for our Water Ski and Adaptive disciplines (water ski, barefoot and kneeboard).
+It is a great way for young people to get into the sport for the first time and an excellent tool for licenced coaches to structure tutorage and lesson palnning.
 To find out more about Cutting Edge and how to get involved – check out our Cutting Edge page.

 Find the discipline for you...